shsagir/play-area-sync/docs/_WIP/object-storage.md

 ### Exceeding the quota

-Please mind that you will not be updated automatically, when you exceed the Object Storage quota.
-So when you reach the limit of the  You have to login to the Dashboard and upgrade the Component to a bigger plan yourself.
-You will however see
+Please mind that in alignment with all the other APp components the object storage will not be upgraded automatically: when you exceed the Object Storage quota you simply cannot upload more files and need to scale the component in the Dashboard.
+Again: No downtime, whatsoever.

 ## Accessing the Object Storage